Major in Jewish Studies

 Senior Essay

 Students are required either to complete a two-term senior essay (JDST 4491 and 4492) related to both areas of concentration, or to complete a one-term senior essay (JDST 4491 or 4492) related to one area of concentration and an additional seminar related to the other.
-The senior essay may build on research conducted for one or both of the student’s junior seminar papers.

 Questions?